jbk2/fakebook/README.md

 - ssh into EC2 instance with - `ssh fakebook-ec2:ubuntu`, set via the local ~/.ssh/config file.
 - Cronjobs, via Whenever gem, are used to run cleanup tasks.
   - On deployment need to run `bundle exec whenever --update-crontab` (see /config/schedule.rb)
+- /sidekiq route only set for admin users.

 ---